 Once again a marketing professional needs to plan social media activity so that it reaches all the constituencies it needs to reach.
 A short clip of a treasured faculty member's class or a couple of clips of your school's homecoming or reunion events will quickly have your graduates wandering down memory lane.
 Make sure that you have credits at the end.
 Be sure to include the email address of the development office in those credits.

 How to archive your social media materials.

 I know it is tedious.
-But archiving your Facebook and YouTube materials will make your posts, photo albums and videos fun to explore.
+But archiving your Facebook and YouTube materials will make your posts, photo albums, and videos fun to explore.
 I cannot begin to tell you how frustrating it is for me to visit school YouTube channels and Facebook pages and find everything thrown together.
 That tells me that nobody cares.
 Or perhaps it tells me that nobody 'gets' social media at that school.
 Facebook and YouTube are broadcasting your school's message to thousands of visitors.
 They are your school's virtual presence online.
 You just never know who may be visiting.
 Be sure that your social media archives are well-organized and enjoyable to explore.

 Don't forget to add credits at the end of every clip or photo album.
 Include the school's general contact information.
 Include contact information for the development office and the admissions office.
-Create a contact panel which can be reused.
-Not only will it provide the information visitors need but it will also create a uniform look to all your presentations.
+Create a contact panel that can be reused.
+Not only will it provide the information which visitors need but it will also create a uniform look for all your presentations.
 The material which comes before the last panel can be all over the park in terms of content and quality.
 That last panel clearly identifies the school.
 It further implies that the school is behind the content of the videos which preceded the credits.